eizent/DressCodes/README.md

 ## How to study?
 In order to begin answering the research question, I want to look at what types of clothing or accessories are banned or other restrictions within dress codes.
 Additionally, I would want to focus on which gendered items are banned more often and students who have more dress code violations within school (for example, if girls have more violations/more severe punishments then boys).
 Finally, information that looks at students and school staff members attitudes towards dress codes.

+## Tools and Methods Required
+For this project, I think data visualization of graphs and charts that are color coded with regards to gender would be a good way to present data found.
+Statistical analysis could also be useful.

 ### Proposed Dataset
 So far, I have found one dataset that relates to my topic-- it includes names of USA high schools and lists clothing and accessories that have been banned by the school.
 I have included the data in this repository.
 Source Link: https://www.kaggle.com/datasets/thedevastator/dress-code-regulations-in-us-high-schools